Economy of the Ming dynasty: Fujian

 Fujian was a densely populated province with a strong focus on commerce and small-scale production, as well as a thriving overseas trade industry.
 In the 16th century, the introduction of new varieties of Annam rice led to a significant increase in agricultural productivity, allowing for double harvests.
 Despite these advancements, the province remained overpopulated and the introduction of new crops, such as sweet potatoes, did little to alleviate the issue in the late 16th and early 17th centuries.
-As a result, many people were forced to leave the interior of the province and turn to trade as a means of survival, particularly in the 16th century.
+Many people left the interior of the province and turned to trade for a living, particularly in the 16th century.
 The high cost of food also led to a decline in cotton and silk cultivation in the southern part of the province during the 17th century.

 An unusually large proportion of the province's land was held by soldier-peasants.
 They received the standard 25–30 mu from the government, which was more than they needed to survive in Fujian.
 Additionally, Buddhist monasteries also held a significant amount of land, sometimes up to hundreds of mu.
 According to contemporary authors, in some counties, these monasteries owned the majority of the land.
 Both soldier-peasants and Buddhist monasteries were exempt from taxes until 1564.
 In practice, they acted as nominal owners and leased the land to tenants, often merchants, as an investment.
 These tenants then subleased the land to the peasants.
 This unique system resulted in Fujian having a high proportion of absentee landlords, who received rent but lived in the cities, and a strong entrepreneurial spirit among the tenants.

 Fujian's trade was primarily focused on overseas markets and involved products from other provinces.
 However, there were some exceptions, such as investments in shipbuilding, townhouses, and education.
 In particular, sugar production had already become a significant industry in Xinghua Prefecture before 1500, and pottery production had reached a high level.
 Additionally, paper was exported from Yanping and Jianning, which were also home to iron and silver mines.
 Silk production was a specialty of Changzhou, while Jinjiang (in Quanzhou Prefecture) was known for its tea.
 Technological advancements in the 1500s allowed Fujian to rival the traditional silk production centers of Suzhou and Lu'an.
 In the late Ming period, tobacco also became a major industry in Fujian, along with cotton production in Hui'an.